minprog/platforms/flask/install/windows/index.md

 # Troubleshooting
 Ran into trouble?
 Contact the staff!
-It’s important to get started quickly.
-You only have to do the above once, so get help now and you’ll be set for the remainder of the course!
+It's important to get started quickly.
+You only have to do the above once, so get help now and you'll be set for the remainder of the course!